The U.S. Open Cup quarterfinals come full throttle on Wednesday with four winners booking their spots into next month’s semifinals.

 Orlando City fought to earn a point in Chester on Sunday, in a 2-2 draw with the Philadelphia Union.
 Nani came off the bench and made an impact with an assist, while Santiago Patino scored his first MLS goal.
 Chris Mueller and Nani could get the start after coming off the bench against the Union, while Sacha Kljestan and Robin Jansson return from suspension.

 NYCFC fell 1-0 to the Timbers and is also coming in on short rest.
-Out of their six Open Cup goals so far, Keaton Parks leads the way with two while four three others have one apiece.
+Out of their six Open Cup goals so far, Keaton Parks leads the way with two while four others have one apiece.